-Despite Apple originally referring to the Apple TV as a 'hobby', that all changed with the introduction of the fourth-gen Apple TV, followed by the Apple TV 4K in 2017.
+Despite Apple originally referring to the Apple TV as a 'hobby', that all changed with the introduction of the fourth-gen Apple TV, followed by the Apple TV 4K back in 2017.
 Why?
 It features tvOS, an operating system that brings a whole new dimension to Apple TV.

-Essentially, tvOS offers access to Siri and the App Store on your Apple TV.
+For those unaware, tvOS offers access to Siri and the App Store on your Apple TV.
 Siri can be used in a similar way to how it’s used on the iPhone, and can be asked a variety of things from what the weather is like to the status of your football team's match.

 However, it also comes with features unique to the Apple TV, including the ability to search not only iTunes but Netflix for movies and being able to say “What did he say?” to get Siri to rewind the film by 15 seconds and temporarily enable subtitles.

-Here, we take a look at some of the best apps for the Apple TV for UK users.
+Here, we take a look at some of the best apps for Apple TV for UK users.

 Best Apple TV apps